snowflakedb/snowflake-cli-templates/data_project/README.md

 ## Introduction

-This is the template which can be considered as a starter of the Data Project in Snowflake.
-The Data Project allows applying changes to the account infrastructure in a declarative way which make this process more convenient comparing it to the imperative way.
-Data Projects automatically detect changes that should be applied to users infrastructure (creates, alters and drops) and take care of execution of defined statements in the correct order on its own.
+This template can be used as a starting point for a Snowflake Data Project.

+Data Projects enable declarative infrastructure management, presenting a less error-prone paradigm that integrates better with Git than imperative approaches.
+Through automated change detection, Data Projects keep the Snowflake environment in-sync with the definitions files in version management.
+New objects will be created, existing objects modified, and no longer needed objects deleted.
+This enables the use of CI/CD best practices when working with Snowflake environments.

 ## Directory Structure